mrspeaker/Omega500/README.md

 ![Platform example](http://www.mrspeaker.net/images/omegaPlat.png)

-**WARNING!!!** I made this library just to make quick games for Ludum Dare.
-You have to release source code you want to use in the comp before it starts: this was my repo.
-Over the last handful of LDs it has grown as I've needed more features - and I've been making the API more consistent and reasonable as I go - but there are still A LOT of weird bits and incompelete functionality.
-But then Flappy Bird Typing Tutor happended, and some people have started using this.
-I'll get more serious about it now - but until the APIs are given a good once-over they will be subject to change! **END WARNING!!!**
+**WARNING!!!** I originally created this library for making Ludum Dare 48 hour games.
+To not have to "start from scratch" you have to release any code you want to use before the comp starts: this was that code.
+But over the last handful of games I've grown and improved it as I've needed more features.
+The API is becoming more consistent and reasonable as I go: but there are still A LOT of weird bits and incompelete functionality.
+Now that *Flappy Bird Typing Tutor* happended, some people have started using this for their own projects.
+Accordingly, I will spend some time fully documenting and standardising the API - but for now they are subject to change! **END WARNING!!!**

 ## Getting Started